hyhung12/My_First_Django_RESTAPI/README.md

 ### Step 7: View/query data **

-Just like Django, Django REST framework uses views to query data from the database to display to the user.
+Just like Django, Django REST framework uses "view" to query data from the database to display to the user.
 <br> No need to write from sratch, we can subclass DRF's ModelViewSet class, which has default views for common REST API operations.

     # countries/views.py